ING instrumentation update 2019-2020

 Changes at the INT

 - HARPS3.
 ING has reached an agreement with the Cambridge-led THE (Terra-Hunting Experiment) Consortium for the deployment at the INT of HARPS3, a high-resolution stabilised spectrograph which will conduct a 10-year survey aimed at discovering Earth-mass planets in Earth-like orbits around the nearest G and K-type dwarf stars.
 The THE Consortium will carry out a full upgrade of the INT to allow for remote or robotic operation.
 50% of the INT time will be devoted to the THE survey, the remainder being available as open time to be allocated by the TACs.

 The dates for the INT upgrade will be announced once the project calendar is known.
-Tentatively, a six-month downtime for the upgrade may be scheduled in late 2019, with the HARPS3 instrument
+Tentatively, a six-month downtime for the upgrade may be scheduled during 2020, with the HARPS3 instrument

 - Instrument availability.